-The technical and editorial issues discussed above were all addressed at the 7th meeting of the Permanent Working Group on Fleet Capacity in February 2004, and some corrections were recommended to the Commission.
+The technical and editorial issues discussed above were all addressed at the 7th meeting of the Working Group in February 2004, and some corrections were recommended to the Commission.
 However, the Commission has not yet taken any action to amend the Resolution.